gmlevit/twentytwelve-less/README.md

-# Twentytwelve LESS Child Theme
+# Twentytwelve WordPress LESS Child Theme
-### Sample Twentytwelve child theme using LESS.
+### Sample WordPress Twentytwelve child theme using LESS.

 Demo code used for the WordPress NYC Meetup Presentation on 3/18/2014: